cbcrg/tcoffee/README.md

 Compile
 --------

-Note that the git repository is meant to support the packging of new releases.
+Note that the git repository is meant to support the packaging of new releases.
 If you simply want to install T-Coffee on your system please download the latest distribution from
 	http://www.tcoffee.org/Projects/tcoffee/index.html#DOWNLOAD